Pints, Pounds, & Pâté

 I absolutely swear by a great wrap.

-Wraps are perfect for the plane, they can be good to have around if someone is underdressed for a religious site, and, most importantly, they'll make you feel super fancy!
+Wraps are perfect for the plane, they can be good to have around if someone is underdressed for a religious site, and, most importantly, they'll make you feel at least a little bit fancy.

 What to Wear in Italy: